StilUSoff/Classifier_of_DICOM_files/Readme.md

 # DICOM File Processing Project
 ![Alt](project/resources/icon.png)

 ### This project is designed to work with medical data in DICOM format.
 It includes scripts and utilities for data conversion, sorting, analysis, as well as creating and training a classifier to identify the modality of images and the body parts depicted in them.
+Application for Windows available in [Google Drive](https://drive.google.com/file/d/1cOc_1T1I5laebfMg65PaN-KrTuxtVlvW/view?usp=drive_link).

 ## Description of the Initial Model